zidaneho/help-nav/README.md

 4. Select the `help-nav` directory
 5. The extension will now be installed

+### 3. Configure Claude API

+1. Click the extension icon → "Settings"
+2. Paste your Claude API key in the "Claude AI Configuration" section
+3. Click "Save Settings"

+**You must configure Claude to use Spotlight's intelligent commands!**

-### 2. Start Using
+### 4. Start Using

 1. Click the extension icon
 2. Click "🎤 Start listening" (allow microphone access when prompted)
-3. Say a voice command (e.g., "click search")
+3. Say an intelligent command:
+   - Simple: "click search"
+   - Complex: **"I want to make an appointment for my driver's license"**
-4. Spotlight highlights where to click - you perform the action yourself!
+4. Spotlight uses Claude to understand your intent and highlights where to click!

-### 3. Configure Fish Audio (Optional)
+### 5. Configure Fish Audio (Optional)

 For premium TTS voices: